sarah-byrne/jl-challenges-js/challenge7/README.md

 In a browser, navigate to `/challenge7/SpecRunner.html` from the project root.
 This will run the Jasmine tests.

-From the same page, you can also use the console to use the function with your own values e.g.
+From the same page, you can also use the console to call the function with your own values e.g.

 ```
 > isEvenAndLessThan7 = numberIsEvenAndLessThan(7)